ripple/opensource.ripple.com/docs/xls-75d-permission-delegation/concepts/permission-delegation.md

   - Accounts
   - Permissions
 ---
-# Delegating Account Permissions
+# Permission Delegation

 {% partial file="../../_snippets/_delegating-account-permissions-disclaimer.md" /%}

-XRPL accounts can delegate specific transaction permissions to other accounts, enhancing flexibility and enabling use cases such as implementing role-based access control.
+XRPL accounts can delegate both transaction permissions and granular permissions to other accounts, enhancing flexibility and enabling use cases such as implementing role-based access control.
 This delegation is managed using the [DelegateSet][] transaction.

 ## Assigning Permissions